Jemoka/blag/content/posts/KBhdementiabank_acoustics_project.md

 {{< figure src="/ox-hugo/2022-07-04_21-35-43_screenshot.png" >}}

 Beautiful.
 Question now is whether or not there is data leakage/external heuristics.
 It is a good time to do some [LOOCV]({{< relref "KBhloo.md" >}}).
-This result seems unlikely.
+Getting this result without any disfluency calculations seems unlikely.

 But that's probably a tomorrow project.